Fix Dementia Care: Funding

 This is the root problem we need to fix.

-Alzheimer’s Society has heard of pensioners having to borrow money for food as their pension was going to top up their wife's care, as the Local Authority could not meet the cost.
+We've heard of pensioners having to borrow money for food as their pension was going to top up their wife's care, as the Local Authority could not meet the cost.
 And these are people below the means test threshold, who should be entitled to support,

 In addition, individuals above the means test threshold with more than £23,250 in assets, because they might own a house, are paying hundreds of thousands of pounds and there is no limit to how much you might have to pay for care.
-Unfortunately their bills are even higher, as they are cross-subsidising the under-funded Local Authority (LA) care home residents, as the LAs can’t meet the cost.
+Unfortunately, their bills are even higher, as they are cross-subsidising the under-funded Local Authority (LA) care home residents, as the LAs can’t meet the cost.